1. Fishing Year

 8.5 No person whose membership has been terminated shall be allowed onto Association water as a guest.

-9. Memberships / Visitors / Guests / Weekly Tickets.
+10. Memberships / Visitors / Guests

-Membership : Anyone living within the Haltwhistle area shall be eligible for membership.
-The area will includeGilsland to the west, Crow Hall Farm to the east and anyone living on the banks of the valleyto the south.
+Senior Member : Anyone living within the Haltwhistle area shall be eligible for membership.
+The area will include Gilsland to the west, Crow Hall Farm to the east and anyone living on the banks of the valley to the south.

 Season Visitors : Anyone living outside of the area may apply to join as a season visitor.
 Applicants will go onto a waiting list which is available for inspection by members.
 Season visitors will be subject to the same rules as local members but will have no voting rights.

-Guests : A member may take a guest on two occasions per year.
+Guests: A member may take a guest on two occasions per year.
 Prior to any member taking a guest they must first obtain a ticket from the secretary or chairman.

-11. Catch Returns.
+12. Catch Returns.

-Season Visitors : These tickets can be obtained from David Stobbart (secretary) 20, Enderby Drive Hexham.
-Tel: 01434 607478
+Season Visitors : These tickets can be obtained from David Stobbart (membership secretary) 20, Enderby Drive Hexham.
+NE46 2PA Tel: 01434 607478.